 At some points, it felt redundant: Is having a line vim.opt.relativenumber = true

-in a lua file really that much different than adding,
+in a lua file really that much

-neovim={enable=True; relativenumber=True}
+different than adding, neovim={enable=True; relativenumber=True}

 in a nix file?
-Especially when
+Especially when neovim’s lua

-file will eventually contain additional items anyway?
+will eventually contain additional items anyway?

 At other points, it’s frustrating when the abstractions are leaky.
 If the option flag that you are looking for is not implemented in nix, you either have to implement the functionality in nix yourself (after a year I still don’t properly understand how the think in terms of functional programming languages, more on that later), or resort of having the “file contents” be injected into configuration files, at which point the question becomes why don’t I just managed configurations directly with the configuration files instead of having nix as an “extra layer”?

-The worst problem is when nix abstraction bleeds into everything in a way that
+The worst problem is when nix abstraction bleeds into everything in a way that is incompatible with any other systems.

-ended up having was the configuration files I had for zsh
+One of the more egregious examples I ended up having was the configuration files I had for zsh

-, where I realized
+, where I realized that

-that the generation of the zsh
+the generation of the zsh

-is so fragmented that I would be impossible to
+is so fragmented that I would be impossible to move away from nix without major refactoring

-configurations are handled.
+of how machine-specific configurations are handled.
 Packages not being able to be ported between Nix

-systems and other FHS
+systems and other

-and it hit me that if my configurations were going this route as well, how
+-based systems was already becoming problematic, and it hit me that if my configurations were going this

-much am I really giving up for the promise of reproducibility?
+route as well, how much am I really giving up for the promise of reproducibility?

 No proper method of temporarily pinning a package

-While there is a promise of reproducibility and rollback on the system level,
+While there is a promise of reproducibility and rollback on the system level, what I found in practice is that getting

-that was not on the HEAD
+the nix to actually install packages that was not on the HEAD

 of the nixpkgs

 channels was incredibly involved.
+Here

-Here is an example that actually happened to myself: there was a regression in
+is an example that actually happened to myself: there was a regression in a GUI application (KiCad in this case),

-a GUI application (KiCad in this case), where I need to roll back to version
+where I need to roll back to version 8.0.X

 while the leading branch is at 8.0.Y

 .
-To do so in nix, I need to
+To do so in nix, I need to either:

 - Split my repository reference